 Meet Cord, our Weimaraner.
 He likes apples.
 The minute I put my hands on one he never leaves my side.

 The cake will stand alone without nuts, but if you want to change it up a bit feel free to stir some in.
 Some people have nut allergies so if you can’t add them you’re not missing out on any of this cake’s goodness.
 “Sometimes you feel like a nut, sometimes you don’t!”

 Fresh apple cake gets better with age and keeps well.
-After a few days the apples release their moisture and the flavor intensifies.
+After a few days, the apples release their moisture and the flavor intensifies.
 It’s a good idea to bake it midweek before weekend guests arrive at your door.
-You can store it in the refrigerator for a longer shelf life or freeze it to keep even longer, but I seldom get to do that.
+You can store it in the refrigerator for longer shelf life or freeze it to keep even longer, but I seldom get to do that.
 I hope you try it soon and find yourself saying, “Cher bon Dieu!” or “Dear good God!” if your french isn’t that good because this fresh apple cake is awesome!

 “Successful mothers are not the ones who have never struggled.
 They are the ones who never give up, despite the struggles.”
 Sharon Jaynes